 Honestly, protecting a floor before and after installation is costly.
 As you can see, even the less expensive (Ram Board) method will add about 50 cents per square foot in labor and material to the job’s budget.
 But this alone is misleading.
 How much time and effort is spent preparing an unprotected floor before installation and how much effort is spent repairing an unprotected floor after installation?

-My advice is to take a proactive step regarding floor protection while the competition thinks of creative excuses for why your work consistently looks better than theirs.
+My advice is to take a proactive step regarding how you protect your concrete work surface while the competition thinks of creative excuses for why your work consistently looks better than theirs.

 My firm usually adds floor protection cost as an option when bidding decorative work for a new customer.
 The best time to address floor protection is at the designing stage of a project, if possible.
 Remember, you’re the decorative professional, so bring along a sample to help all decision makers visualize exactly what floor protection looks like and why it’s so important.